Murder of Nitish Katara: The murder

-On 2002-02-16, Yadav and Katara attended a friends wedding in Ghaziabad.
-Bharti's mother, her brother Vikas and sister Mitalee were all there.
+On 16 February 2002, Yadav and Katara attended a friend's wedding in Ghaziabad.
+Bharti's mother, her brother Vikas and sister Mitalee were also there.

-After the wedding, four people told having seen Vikas Yadav and his cousin Vishal Yadav take Katara into their Tata Safari SUV.
+After the wedding, four people told of having seen Vikas Yadav and his cousin Vishal Yadav take Katara into their Tata Safari SUV.
 His friends thought he would be returning soon, but when they had not returned till well past midnight, Bharat Divakar, who had accompanied Nitish to the wedding in a taxi, went to their house.
 It was 3 am when Neelam Katara opened the door, and she immediately called Bharti.
 It turned out that Bharti herself was trying to find out Nitish's whereabouts.
 She asked Neelam "to go to the police, adding that maybe her brothers—Vikas and Vishal—had taken Nitish to Punjab".
 Bharti is thought to have called her sister Bhavna Yadav, whose registered mobile phone number was used all night to call many friends of the couple, as well as Neelam Katara.

 Yadav also gave Neelam Katara her father's number, and after a fruitless visit to the police, at 8 in the morning, Neelam called D. P. Yadav, who did not know where Vikas or Nitish might be.

-Next morning, the police found a battered and burned body at Khurja, 80 km from the wedding venue.
+The next morning, the police found a battered and burned body at Khurja, 80 km from the wedding venue.
 The body had been so badly beaten that "the digestive system had fallen out".
 At 11 a.m., Neelam Katara filed a First Information Report.
 Based on initial statements by her and Bharti Yadav, warrants were issued for Vikas and Vishal.